parleon/parleon/README.md

-### I'm a Computer Science + Economics student from Boston College but a lot of my coding skill is self taught.
+### I'm a Computer Science/Economics student from Boston College but a lot of my coding skill is self taught.

 <!--
 **parleon/parleon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.